Size bias for one and all: Size bias, the lognormal, and Chihara--Leipnik

 [The display above expresses the characteristic function of the lognormal as a mixture of the characteristic functions of the distributions $\ell(b,c)$.] \emph{Unfortunately, the necessary $d \, h(b)$ is somewhat complicated and hence sheds little light on the sum distribution problem.
 However, the extraordinary non-uniqueness of the lognormal moment problem is apparent.}

 \ignore{We interpret Leipnik's words ``One hopes'' to mean that he \emph{conjectured} that the lognormal distribution is a mixture of single orbit discrete distributions.
 But the sentence ``Unfortunately $\cdots$'' suggests that maybe Leipnik also proved the conjecture, but considered the result too messy to write up.
 We have proved his conjecture, as given by Theorem \ref{thm ra} below.
 From our point of view, the obstruction Leipnik encountered might have been taking mixtures indexed by $(0,\infty)$, failing to notice that $\ell(b,c) = \ell(bc,c)$. } The words ``one hopes'' signal a conjecture; the sentence beginning ``Unfortunately $\cdots$'' suggests that he may have had a proof too messy to publish.
 Whatever the case, we supply a proof here, in the form of Theorem \ref{thm ra} below.
-Conceivably, the complication encountered by Leipnik might have arisen from considering mixtures indexed by $(0,\infty)$, without exploiting the formula $\ell(b,c) = \ell(bc,c)$.
+Conceivably, the complication encountered by Leipnik might have arisen from considering mixtures indexed by $(0,\infty)$, without exploiting the formula $\ell(b,c) = \ell(bc,c)$ --- the proof of which we leave as an exercise for the reader.
 It is natural, and simple, to take mixtures indexed by $[1,c)$; then there is a unique choice for $h$, with one simple computation to check.
 For notation, we follow Leipnik, and write $dh(b)$ to denote a general measure $h$ to govern a mixture; so that $h$ may be discrete, absolutely continuous, singular continuous, or a mixture of these.
-In the special case in in Theorem \ref{thm ra} given by \eqref{def h}, expressing the lognormal as a mixture of the $\ell(b,c)$, we have $h$ absolutely continuous, with density $h_c$ with respect to Lebesgue measure.
+In the special case in Theorem \ref{thm ra} given by \eqref{def h}, expressing the lognormal as a mixture of the $\ell(b,c)$, we have $h$ absolutely continuous, with density $h_c$ with respect to Lebesgue measure.

+We show how to express the lognormal as a mixture of the Chihara--Leipnik discrete distributions $\ell(b,c)$ from Theorem \ref{thm roy}, via Lemma \ref{lemma Leipnik}, Lemma \ref{lemma times c}, and Theorem \ref{thm ra}.
 There is a related result, expressing a particular continuously distributed random variable, not the lognormal, but having the same moments, as a mixture of these discrete distibutions, in \cite[Proposition 2.2]{berg-discrete}.

 \begin{lemma} Fix $c>1$.
 For any probability measure $h$ on $[1,c)$, the mixture of the laws $\ell(b,c)$, governed by $dh(b)$, gives a distribution for $X$ which satisfies \eqref{times c}.
 The set $U_c$ of distributions which satisfies \eqref{times c} is closed and convex, hence \emph{any} mixture of distributions which satisfy \eqref{times c} is also a distribution which satisfies \eqref{times c}. \end{lemma} \begin{proof} Since for each $b \in [1,c)$, $m(b) := \e X_{b,c} = \sqrt{c}$, we are in the situation for Lemma \ref{lemma mixture} where the measure $h'$ governing $X^*$ as a mixture of the $X_{b,c}^*$ is the same as the original $h$, governing $X$ as a mixture of the $X_{b,c}$.
 Hence \eqref{times c} holds, since, obviously, scaling respects mixtures, i.e., the law of $c X$ is the mixture, governed by $h$, of the laws of $ c \, X_{b,c}$.